What Should I Know About Lung Cancer Caused by Asbestos?

 How Does Asbestos Cause Lung Cancer?

-Asbestos causes lung cancer.
-It releases tiny fibers into the air.
-They can be inhaled and lodged in lung tissue.
+Asbestos damages DNA inside lung cells, causing lung cancer.
+Inhaled asbestos fibers can become lodged in lung tissue.
 Over time, these fibers irritate and damage the lung cells.
 This causes inflammation and scarring.
-Research on asbestos and lung cancer has found that the toxic fibers may change cellular DNA.
+Research on asbestos and lung cancer shows the fibers may change cell DNA.

 Illustration of How Asbestos Can Cause Lung Cancer